-In addition, Part I includes a detailed, issue-oriented analysis of the Gramm-Leach-Bliley Act, including the scope of the powers of financial holding companies, the scope of "complementary activities" which financial holding companies are permitted to conduct (particularly in respect of commodities businesses), evolution and application of "privacy" principles, and other significant recent legislative, regulatory and market developments related to Gramm-Leach's operation and implementation.
+In addition, Part I includes a detailed, issue-oriented analysis of the Gramm-Leach-Bliley Act, including the scope of the powers of financial holding companies, the scope of "complementary activities" which financial holding companies are permitted to conduct (particularly in respect of commodities businesses), and other significant recent legislative, regulatory and market developments related to Gramm-Leach's operation and implementation.
 Appendix A provides a current list of financial holding companies (domestic and foreign), as well as of financial subsidiaries of national banks.